NickLarsenNZ/pulumi-language-rust/README.md

 _Off the cuff_

 1. Implement a [gRPC Server][grpc-server] in Rust to see if that is simple enough
+   - Code generation to reduce human burden.
+See [logrocket-grpc-guide]
 2. Implement a bare minimum [gRPC Client][grpc-client]
 3. Make it resolve a single output
    ```rust